brisbanemakerspace/bms-wiki/tools/digifab/lasercutter.md

 * login to google drive etc. directly on our iMac

 You don't need to set your cut files with specific colours / thicknesses etc for cutting vs engraving.
 All of that is configured inside lightburn before being sent to the machine.
 However, we do recommend that you group your jobs by cuts and engraves.
 On import, lightburn assigns layers by colour so having all your cuts as one colour, and all your engraves as a different colour is helpful.
 Once in lightburn, you apply certain profiles (like say one for cutting and a different one for engraving) to each layer.

-# How To Operate
-You should be familiar with how to operate this tool after completing an induction.
-However, a quick reference guide is included below to assist you.

 ## Before Use
 1. Check that your material is on the approved materials list.